Next workshop dates:

-Intro to Couture Beading
+Intro To Couture Embellishment

-The first in the series of workshops I offer is Intro to Couture Beading.
+The first in the series of workshops is Intro to Couture Embellishment.
 In this class, I introduce you to the foundation of couture beading materials and techniques.
 Students are given the same materials and tools I use in my business and art pieces.
 I share my tips and secret techniques developed and honed over 15 years in the industry.
 We begin with the process of setting up your frame, basic chain stitch, adding beads to the chain stitch and adding sequins to the chain stitch.
 Each student creates a tulle-backed frond/feather motif and sequin flower appliqué.
 Each student is also given access to companion videos that go over all techniques taught in class, as well as bonus videos for future projects, including little extra tricks for creating 3D effects with beads and sequins.

 While no one will become an expert in beading in five hours, the course sets students up with the techniques and confidence to develop their skills outside of the classroom.
 Plus we lunch on amazing General Assembly pizza!